matthull/dotfiles_old/README.md

 source install
 ```

-Additionally, iterm preferences are stored in the iterm folder and can be loaded via General->Preferences
+iTerm preferences are stored in the iterm folder and can be loaded via General->Preferences
 screen in iTerm2.

+OSX keybindings are found in the hotkeys folder and can be copied or symlinked to /Library/Preferences.

 ## Reloading
 After changing any dotfiles, run the following to reload all scripts and run all installers.